 I’m having a love affair with cauliflower.
 I know I’m not alone.
 Everyone is going mad for the vegetable which is probably why I am having a hard time finding it at the store!
 It’s having it’s moment, much like the avocado did in 2017.
 In fact, it’s practically putting spuds out of business (I jest, nothing beats French fries).
 I have been making mashed cauliflower for years because it’s much healthier than mashed potatoes, but now I’m getting even more adventurous.
 I’m even loving cauliflower crust pizza.
 But then I started thinking, I adore potato salad, so why not make potato salad made with cauliflower instead of potatoes?
-You’ll definitely want to try this amazing low carb cauliflower potato salad recipe.
+Now that I’ve perfected it, you’ll definitely want to try this amazing low carb cauliflower potato salad recipe.

 Low Carb Cauliflower Potato Salad

 This no potato potato salad is really quite delicious.
 It’s also natural and healthy.
 I worked hard to come up with the best cauliflower potato salad and I think I accomplished it.
 Sure it’s a mock potato salad and I’m really not trying to fool anybody, but trust me – you won’t miss the potatoes.

 The best part of this healthy cauliflower potato salad is that it’s low-carb and keto-friendly.
 If you desire you can replace the regular mayonnaise with olive oil mayonnaise.
 To be honest my favorite part of potato salad is the add-ins like chopped hard boiled eggs, pickles and onion.
 You can even add dill if you’d like.
 The worst part of making potato salad is peeling the potatoes and since there are none in this recipe, it’s a whole lot easier!
 You only have to peel the hard boiled eggs!
 I perfected this low carb mock potato salad so you can be assured it will be a hit at every BBQ you take it to this summer!